microsoft/virtualnodesOnAzureContainerInstances/Docs/VirtualDaemonSets.md

 ## Setup

 There are two new components needed to utilize Virtual DaemonSets: the CRD (Custom Resource Definition) and the CRD's controller which reconciles the state of the cluster.
 The controller runs as a pod in the namespace of the VN2 installation.
 There can only be one CRD and one controller installed per cluster.
-Both are installed by default, i.e. when running:
+Neither is installed by default, i.e. when running:

 `helm install vn2release ./`

-In the case of multiple installs, the CRD and controller can be skipped for an install using the `virtualdaemonsets.crd.enable` flag and the `virtualdaemonsetControllerManager.enable` flag:
+The CRD and controller can be installed as part of a specific release by enabling the `virtualdaemonsets.crd.enable` flag and the `virtualdaemonsetControllerManager.enable` flag:

-`helm install vn2release ./ --set "virtualdaemonsets.crd.enable=false" --set "virtualdaemonsetControllerManager.enable=false"`
+`helm install vn2release ./ --set "virtualdaemonsets.crd.enable=true" --set "virtualdaemonsetControllerManager.enable=true"`

 The CRD also has a flag that defines whether it should be kept or not when the release is uninstalled, which is by default set to false: `virtualdaemonsets.crd.keep`